grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Could the cursing be more along these lines:
 	* You're a fucking dried-out turd Percy.
 Not laying on the ground, but stuck up deep in your colon.
 One that you struggle to birth out into the world, its dessicated husk catching and grabbing with every thrust against your hemorrhoidal and sore sphincter like it doesn't want to be released into the world, like it wants to stay up inside your sick body and continue to gestate
 * [ ] Can't hurt for driving plot forward to have two characters with no fear of death.
+	* Bastian might be a good candidate for this, to give him a little more depth
 	* though you want them up against characters who are TERRIFIED of death of course if you want to capture that staring-at-dials/The Haunting/Shirley Jackson tension.
 * [ ] you need characters that aren't too passive. think of mike hammer in mickey spillane's stories.
 	* you need a hot-head; not just grumpy resentment (like Chips) but who gets angry quickly and wants to charge into action
 		* it would be interesting to make this an element of Percy's character, particularly if Hemi is always-cool
 		* Like the aggressive boss/reasonable sub-boss relationship you see so often in industry
-		* [ ] this could tap into chain-of-command issues, like the Tenerife airport disaster.
+		* this could tap into chain-of-command issues, like the Tenerife airport disaster.
 Something bad happens because someone doesn't want to challenge the captain.
 		* this would be way more interesting than just having everyone working to the best of their abilities ala star trek
 		* make the captain lovable, but falable. this aspect of tony soprano is worth copying
 * [ ] The captain is the only person who refers to the ship as 'she'
 	* everyone else refers to it as 'the boat'
-* [ ] Create a new reference to the 'sub with the ram' so you don't have to use that awkward phrasing all the time
 * [ ] fuel oil -- is what fuel is called
 * [ ] fuel ballast -- normal fuel oil tanks are filled with water as they are emptied (since they are outside the pressure hull)
 	* fuel ballast tanks (not sure if these are extras, see USS Cod website) can be filled with air to get additional freeboard and run faster on the surface